mdovgialo/MPU-9250_Breakout/opentrack/README.md

 Using MagViewer.exe and mpu9250_magmaster_test.ino firmware
-you can check your calibration - when you rotate your tracker in all axes you should get nice sphere.
+you can check your calibration - when you rotate your tracker in all axes you should get a nice sphere.

 To use with opentrack load mpu9250_tracking.ino firmware and select HATIRE protocol/plugin in opentrack.